-Within 10 calendar days of receipt of the full accounting of the application costs or a request for additional deposits, the applicant may request a review of the matter by the Department Director, who shall review the cost of processing the application.
-The Director will determine that the costs were or were not appropriate and may then reduce the costs charged.
+All fees are based on the adopted Fee Schedule, approved by City Council, and are not subject to City staff direction; however, if a project proponent protests additional fees associated with additional plan reviews, Within 10 calendar days of receipt of the full accounting of the application costs or a request for additional deposits, the project proponent applicant may request a review of the matter by the Department Director, who shall review the cost of processing the application.
+The Director will shall determine that the costs were or were not appropriate and may then reduce the costs charged. whether the costs were or were not appropriate and may then reduce the costs charged.
 The Director shall, in writing, notify the appealing person of the decision.
 Work on any application may continue during any appeal process provided there are sufficient funds on deposit.